-Misdiagnosis is an incorrect or lack of diagnosis, effectively preventing the patient from seeking appropriate treatment.
-Additionally, a misdiagnosis may cause a patient to pursue unnecessary treatment.
+Misdiagnosis is an incorrect or lack of diagnosis, effectively preventing the patient from seeking the appropriate treatment necessary.
+Additionally, a misdiagnosis may cause a patient to pursue unnecessary treatment, possibly resulting in further harm.
 Because diagnosing many conditions is difficult, misdiagnosis is considered what another doctor would not have done or reasonably assumed.

-Delayed diagnosis, like misdiagnosis, must be to an unreasonable extent to qualify as malpractice.
-The doctor must have assessed the patient less competently than another doctor would.
+Delayed diagnosis, much like misdiagnosis, must be to an unreasonable extent to qualify as malpractice.
+The doctor or healthcare provided in question must have assessed the patient less competently than another professional would have.
 A diagnosis delay can affect the course of treatment, but the patient does eventually receive the correct diagnosis.

 Failure to Treat03

-Failure to treat is when a doctor neglects to recommend adequate treatment, despite correct diagnosis.
+Failure to treat is when a doctor neglects to recommend adequate treatment, despite having diagnosed the patient’s ailment correctly.
 These situations tend to arise when doctors are overworked or careless, thus breaching the basic standard of care.
 Offering no follow-up care or failing to refer a specialist are most common.

-Many patients incorrectly believe that their written consent form acknowledging the risks of surgery allows for doctoral mistakes.
+Many patients entering a surgical procedure incorrectly believe that their written consent form acknowledging the risks of surgery allows for doctoral mistakes.
 However, they do not cover negligence.
 Forms of surgical negligence include incorrect procedure, unnecessary surgery, damage to surrounding tissue, wrong anesthesia amount, using non-sterile instruments, and leaving equipment inside the patient.

-Birth injuries are incredibly traumatic, and may cause death of the baby, mother, or both.
-While childbirth itself is when most injuries happen, doctoral negligence during prenatal care is included.
-This type of malpractice often results in fully preventable injuries that require lifelong medical care.
+Birth injuries are incredibly traumatic, and may cause injury or death of the baby, mother, or both.
+While childbirth itself is when most injuries happen, doctoral negligence during prenatal care is included under this definition.
+This type of malpractice often results in fully-preventable injuries that now require lifelong medical care.

 Medical Product Liability06